karolcholewa/blog/_posts/2023-02-04-raise-error-in-triggered-sends.md

 ENDIF
 ```

 In the above example, the `RaiseError()` function is used to skip the send if the subscriber's custom parameter `@myParameter` is equal to the forbidden value `'Forbidden Value'`.
 The function logs the error message `'This is a forbidden value.
-Skip the send.'` in the `RaiseError_LogDE` data extension and skips the send for the current subscriber.
+Skip the send.'` in the `RaiseError_LogDE` data extension and skips the sent for the current subscriber.

 Please note that the `RaiseError()` function still counts as an email send, even if an email was not sent to a subscriber.
 Therefore, it should only be used for exception handling, not for segmenting or excluding numerous subscribers.